voxel51/fiftyone/docs/source/integrations/activitynet.rst

     #
     # Load 10 samples from the validation split that
-    # contain the actions "Disc dog" and "Grooming dog"
+    # contain the actions "Bathing dog" and "Walking the dog"
     #
     # Videos that contain all `classes` will be prioritized first, followed
     # by videos that contain at least one of the required `classes`.
 If